lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 1. if you install VSCode, you'll need to add the [remote development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack){:target="_blank"}
 1. if you install Zed, you'll need to check "Add to PATH (requires shell restart)" in the installer, then restart your terminal as noted
-    - there's also a single setting in Zed to disable all AI settings: **Settings > AI > General > Disable AI**
+    - there's a single setting in Zed to disable all AI settings: **Settings > AI > General > Disable AI**
 1. I don't recommend installing Sublime Text if using WSL, because summoning it from within WSL is a little more complicated than either of the two above

 you *must* start your editor of choice *within your WSL directory*.
 Don't use the Windows start menu!
 Instead, you'll type `code .` or `zed .` (note the `.`) while in WSL.

 ### git for Windows

-if installing git for windows, you'll be asked to choose some things by the installer.
+during installation, you'll be asked to choose some things by the installer.
 Here's my recommendations:

-1. **Default editor:** *don't use vim.* Pick something you have installed - it can even just be Notepad
+1. **Default editor:** *don't use vim.* Pick something you have installed - it can just be Notepad
 1. **Initial branch name:** choose the "Override" option and leave it set to "main"
 1. **Everything else:** keep the recommended choices